 Gas

-• Strengths: Incredible late-game scaling, huge damage after buildup
+- Strengths: Incredible late-game scaling, massive damage after buildup

 S Tier – Excellent Options